 China’s downturn is spreading to the sectors and companies that were expected to withstand the slowdown and drive growth in the region.

-Financial Times analysis shows that a third of publicly listed Chinese companies suffered cash outflows in the quarter to the end of June as the combined effect of the slowdown in exports, a build-up in stocks and tightening local government finances begins to bite.
+Financial Times analysis shows that a third of publicly listed Chinese companies suffered cash outflows in the quarter to the end of June as the combined effect of the , a build-up in stocks and tightening local government finances begins to bite.